Two-Year Master's Program in Biochemistry

 Requirements for Acceptance

 Acceptance into the Master’s Degree (MS) program requires an acceptable undergraduate major in biochemistry, chemistry, or a related field.
-Satisfactory scores on the general (aptitude) Graduate Record Examination must be submitted.
-The subject GRE is not required, but helpful in making admissions decisions.
+Though the GRE is not required, it is helpful in making admissions decisions.
 The MS Program no longer has a foreign language requirement.
 For students who do not use English as their primary language, an English as a second language course offered by the University may be required (but will not provide any credits toward the MS degree).

 MS students are expected to have contacted a potential advisor and negotiated a potential project prior to submitting their application.
 It is expected that you will name the potential advisor in your application.